pvgenuchten/pyGeoDataCrawler/README.md

 Some GDAL (raster) or OGR (vector) formats, such as [FileGDB](https://gdal.org/drivers/vector/openfilegdb.html), [GeoPackage](https://gdal.org/drivers/vector/gpkg.html) and [parquet](https://gdal.org/drivers/vector/parquet.html) require an additional plugin.
 Verify for each of the commom formats in your organisation, if the relevant GDAL plugins are installed.

+For grid files, the metadata will be extracted from the .aux.xml file.
+You can use the Dublin Core terms; title, description, license, ... in the grid metadata.

 ## Create mapfile

 The metadata identified can be used to create OGC services exposing the files.
 Currently the tool creates [mapserver mapfiles](https://www.mapserver.org/mapfile/), which are placed on a output-folder.
 A `index.yml` configuraton file is expected at the root of the folder to be indexed, if not, it will be created.